(This could be sparkling cider)

 Above you, below you, forever surrounding you shall be the pledge you make unto each other today.
 The

 pledge of the truth and purity of your every breath develops the friendship of your hearts.
-The passion and
+The passion and fire

-only true pledge that one heart can offer to another.
+true pledge that one heart can offer to another.